 When you’re buying seeds, you’ll likely fall into two camps: The grower who wants to get your vegetables and flowers all in one place, and the grower who wants very specific cut flower varieties.
 I also grow a lot of vegetables, so I like to get the bulk of my stuff in one place, then also put out smaller orders from a few other companies with the stuff I couldn’t get from the first.

-However, this year my cut flower garden is going to focus mainly on flowers that can last past the first frost, so I’ll be ordering mainly from flower-focused seed companies.
+However, in years when my cut flower garden is going to focus mainly on flowers that can last past the first frost, I order mainly from flower-focused seed companies.

 Seed Start the Annual Cut Flowers